Dr Lauren Boath

 Biography

-Lauren has a background in higher education and as a teacher of physics and science in Scotland, having undertaken her first degree in Physics at the University of Strathclyde and teacher education (PGCE in physics with science) at Dundee University.
-During a two-year secondment to Learning & Teaching Scotland and Education Scotland, Lauren had responsibility at a national level for developments in sciences, technologies, engineering and mathematics (STEM) for 3 - 18 year olds including the STEM Central project, and involvement in development of the new National Qualifications in sciences.
+Lauren has a background in higher education and as a teacher of physics and science in Scotland, having undertaken her first degree in physics at the University of Strathclyde and teacher education (PGCE in physics with science) at Dundee University.
+During a two-year secondment to Learning & Teaching Scotland and Education Scotland, Lauren had responsibility at a national level for developments in sciences (STEM) for 3 - 18 year olds including the STEM Central project, and involvement in development of the new National Qualifications in sciences (biology, chemistry, environmental science and physics).

-Lauren completed her PhD in science education at Trinity College, Dublin exploring children's learning in science beyond the teacher led, for which she worked with 1100 children in 13 primary and secondary schools in five Scottish local authorities, using a children’s rights-based approach to children’s voice, underpinned by Vygotsky’s cultural-historical theory.
+Lauren completed her PhD in science education at Trinity College, Dublin exploring children's learning in science beyond the teacher-led, involving 1100 children in 13 primary and secondary schools in five Scottish local authorities, using a children’s rights-based approach to children’s voice, underpinned by Vygotsky’s cultural-historical theory.

 In her role as a Lecturer in Education at the University of Dundee.
-Lauren had key responsibility in the oversight of development, accreditation and implementation of an innovative route into secondary STEM teaching, integrating initial teacher education with the General Teaching Council for Scotland Teacher Induction Scheme (TIS).
-Other leadership responsibility included acting as assessment convener and module leader for Masters-level academic modules and professional practice (placement) modules.
+Lauren had key responsibility in the oversight of development, accreditation and implementation of an innovative route into secondary teaching in Chemistry, Computing, Home Economics, Mathematics and Physics, integrating initial teacher education with the General Teaching Council for Scotland Teacher Induction Scheme (TIS).
+Other leadership responsibility included roles as assessment convener and module leader for Masters-level academic modules and professional practice (placement) modules.

-As Senior Lecturer in Education in the University of Glasgow's School of Education, Lauren continues to be responsible for developing beginning and qualified teachers, both within science and more widely across the Master's level programmes and has broader responsibility for the ITE and undergraduate portfolio in the School of Education in her role as Director of Initial Teacher Education and Undergraduate.
+As Senior Lecturer in Education (Physics and Science) in the University of Glasgow's School of Education, Lauren continues to be responsible for developing beginning and qualified teachers, both within science and more widely across the Master's level programmes.
+As role of Director of Initial Teacher Education and Undergraduate (2021-2024), Lauren had broader responsibility for the ITE and undergraduate portfolio in the School of Education.
+Lauren has now take up a new role as Accreditation Lead for the School of Education.

 SELECTED CAREER HISTORY